|

 on the basis of how many full years they have lived.
 However, in

-Scripture a person's age is determined according to the year of
+Scripture a person's age is determined according to the year they

 the age of Noah.